 Prior to commencing their PhD, Misty spent over ten years in community and organisational development leadership positions across sectors.
 Most recently, they worked at a large not-for-profit managing a diverse team of staff and volunteers to challenge stigma, promote connections, and improve long-term outcomes for people traditionally excluded by society such as young people, people living with mental illness and/or disability, and people experiencing homelessness.
 During this time, Misty was invited by the U.S. Government to participate in an International Visitors Leadership Program focused on LGBTIQA+ Rights.

-Misty was awarded a medal of the Order of Australia for service to the LGBTQI community in 2021.
+Misty was awarded a Medal of the Order of Australia for service to the LGBTIQA+ community in 2021.
 They also hold a Master of Human Rights and a Bachelor of Psychology.

 We acknowledge the Whadjuk people of the Noongar nation as the traditional custodians of the lands on which most of our work occurs, and recognise their continuing connection to land, water, and culture.
 We pay our deepest respects to their elders past and present.

 Copyright © 2021 Samavesa